dc-aichara/competition_template/README.md

  4. To utilize training pipeline run the following command.

     ```bash
-    docker exec -it jr_pipeline /bin/bash
+    docker exec -it competition_pipeline /bin/bash
     ```
- 5. To begin end to end training ensure all data is in data/raw and run the following. - maybe need to allow for loading data from old files in future.
+ 5. To begin an end to end training ensure all data is in data/raw and run the following. - maybe need to allow for loading data from old files in future.

     ```bash
     sh start_pipeline.sh
     ```
 ### Data Setup
- 1. Add CSV files to data/raw
+ 1. Add CSV files to data/raw.